 Synagogue and Communal Life

-The representation of synagogue and communal life is one of the major strengths of The Magnes Collection of Jewish Art and Life.
-Since its inception, the collection has focused on documenting the public sphere of Jewish ritual.
-The thousands of ritual objects in the collection originate from the entire Jewish Diaspora, including Europe, Asia, North Africa, the Middle East, and the Americas, and present a unique opportunity to study the dynamics of Jewish life from a variety of perspectives.
-Considered in the social and historical context that presided over their making, ritual objects often open new windows on the understanding of everyday life, social structures, gender roles, beliefs, practices and their relationship with normative religion, aesthetic currents, and the interactions between the makers of these objects, who were often non-Jews, and the communities or individuals that commissioned them.
+Since its inception, The Magnes Collection has focused on documenting the public sphere of Jewish ritual.
+The thousands of ritual objects in the collection originate from the entire Jewish Diaspora, including Europe, Asia, North Africa, the Middle East, and the Americas, and present a unique opportunity to study the dynamics of Jewish public life from a variety of perspectives.

-Synagogue and communal life is represented in the collection by a wide spectrum of item types, including architectural fragments (such as stained glass windows, lamps and Torah Arks) from synagogues in Europe, Asia and the United States, Torah scrolls and objects used to read them and embellish them (such pointers, binders, mantles, plates, finials and cases), and other objects specifically created to be used in performing a variety of rituals, from daily prayer to specific celebrations marking the Jewish calendar.
+Synagogue and communal life is represented in the collection by a wide spectrum of item types including: architectural fragments from synagogues in Europe, Asia and the United States, Torah scrolls and objects used to read them and embellish them, and other objects specifically created to be used in performing a variety of rituals.

 An expanding item list (with approximate item counts, when available) includes:

 - Torah and other Ritual Objects and Texts

 - Torah Scrolls: 20